flet-dev/website/docs/publish/web/dynamic-website/index.md

 ## Environment variables

-Every aspect of web app hosting can be controlled with environment variables:
+Every aspect of web app hosting can be additionally controlled with environment variables:

 * `FLET_FORCE_WEB_SERVER` - `true` to force running app as a web app.
 Automatically set on headless Linux hosts.
 * `FLET_SERVER_PORT` - TCP port to run app on. `8000` if the program is running on a Linux server or `FLET_FORCE_WEB_SERVER` is set; otherwise random port.